House sitting & Covid – Tips for safe handovers

 Pets - you should also consider the impact on your pets, and not just in terms of the logistics of getting a mix of dogs, cats, poultry etc., cared for if you are delayed.
 If you have particularly anxious pets, consider the effect on them if you are unable to get back to your home country on the planned date.
 Discuss with your sitters how you see their care continuing without causing any unnecessary suffering should things go awry with travel.

 Pet food / litter tray supplies - this could be a good time to ensure you have an extra supply of food for your pets, just in case you are delayed, or if it becomes difficult to obtain your pets' preferred brands.
-Make sure more than ever you leave details of your food suppliers, online account details (if applicable), and an emergency fund.
+Make sure more than ever you leave details of your food suppliers, online account details (if applicable), and an emergency cash fund.